Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: SDPs in numerical experiments

 \subsection{Entanglement distillation}

-In Fig.~\ref{fig:Entcost} (a), we compute three upper bounds on the success probability $p(\psi_\theta,\tau)$ to distill a pure entangled state $\psi_\theta$ from a mixed state $\tau$ by SEP channels, given in Eq.~\eqref{eq:SEPoptdist} and Eq.~\eqref{eq:SEPoptdistMFLE}.
-Each upper bounds are computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT + MFLE}:
+In Fig.~\ref{fig:Entcost} (a), we compute three upper bounds on the success probability $p(\psi_\theta,\tau)$ to distill a pure entangled state $\psi_\theta$ from a mixed state $\tau$ by SEP channels, given in Eq.~\eqref{eq:SEPoptdist} and Eq.~\eqref{eq:SEPoptdistMFLC}.
+Each upper bound is computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT + MFLC}:

-where $\pp$ is defined in Proposition~\ref{prop:MFLEdist}.
+where $\pp$ is defined in Proposition~\ref{prop:MFLCdist}.

 \item \textbf{PPT (DPS 1st Lv.)}:

 where $\ww$ is defined in Section~\ref{sec:distillation}.

 \item \textbf{PPT (DPS 2nd Lv.)}: